Ethiopian PM 'at war' with Tigray | DW | 10.11.2020

 Deadly clashes between regional and federal government forces are fueling fears Ethiopia is sliding into civil war

 The conflict ongoing in Tigray is no exception.
-The region now enters its seventh day of fighting between federal troops and regional Tigrayan forces, after months of friction between Abiy Ahmed and the TPLF regional government.
-Both sides contest the legitimacy of the other.
+The region now enters its seventh day of fighting between federal troops and regional Tigrayan forces, after months of friction between Abiy Ahmed, who comes from the largest Oromo ethnic group, and the TPLF regional government.
+Both sides contest the legitimacy of the other and there is deep animosity between the Tigrayans and Abiy.

 On Friday evening, the prime minister addressed Tigrayans on television in their mother tongue.
 He urged them to stay inside to protect themselves from airstrikes on military assets.
 He also stated on Twitter that the operation had "clear” and "limited” objectives.
 But many are accusing him of waging war against his own people.